ryankueter/CheckValidators/README.md

 //Validating a service request var request = new MyServiceRequest();
 var mycheck = new Check<MyServiceRequest>(request)
-.IfNull("The service request was null.")
+.IfNull("The service request was null")
 .If(request => request.Email == null,
     "The email address was null")
 .AndIf(request => new Check<string>(request.Email).IfNotEmail().HasErrors(),